ryoyeung/yield-farm-auto-compounder/README.md

 SLIPPAGE_TOLERANCE_PERCENTAGE=0.5   //the difference between the expected price of a trade and the executed price of that trade
-TIME_INTERVAL_IN_DAYS=1             //how often the bot executes TRANSACTION_DEADLINE_IN_MINUTES=20  //the deadline by which the transaction must confirm TRANSACTION_GAS_PRICE=5             //the amount you will pay pay per unit of gas.
+TIME_INTERVAL_IN_DAYS=1             //how often the bot executes TRANSACTION_DEADLINE_IN_MINUTES=20  //the deadline by which the transaction must confirm TRANSACTION_GAS_PRICE=5             //the amount you will pay per unit of gas.
 TRANSACTION_GAS_LIMIT=300000        //the maximum units of gas you are willing to use
 ```